FREQUENTLY ASKED QUESTIONS ABOUT COVID-19 AND THE WORKPLACE—GUIDANCE FOR EMPLOYERS

 Under California law, most real estate salespersons are independent contractors.
 What rights and benefits are they entitled to?

-Generally, independent contractors are not entitled to most of the protections provided to traditional “W-2” employees, such as paid sick leave, and not eligible for unemployment benefits.
+Generally, independent contractors are not entitled to most of the protections provided to traditional “W-2” employees, such as paid sick leave, and are not eligible for unemployment benefits.
 However, during the COVID-19 crisis, there may be some safety nets for independent contractors.
 For example, California offers an optional Disability Insurance Elective Coverage (DIEC) program for eligible self-employed individuals and independent contractors who want to be covered by disability insurance and paid family leave.
 If you have enrolled in the DIEC program, you may be eligible to receive benefits if you are unable to work due to being sick or if you are caring for a sick family member.
 More information about the DIEC program can be found here: https://www.edd.ca.gov/disability/Self-Employed.htm.

 If an employee is exposed to COVID-19 and/or gets sick, can he or she use paid sick days?